Want to impress us?

 • Get a good night's sleep

-If you have a disability, contact the test administrator beforehand to discuss how it might affect you when taking the test.
+If you require any reasonable adjustments, contact the test administrator beforehand to discuss your requirements.
 We'll be happy to provide any additional equipment and support you may need.

 During the test